viktorsapozhok/viktorsapozhok.github.io/_posts/2021-01-17-docker-scip-pyscipopt.md

 $ docker-compose build
 ```

-When building process is over, you can see the new image.
+When building process is over, you can check that a new image is now in the local image store.

 ```shell
 $ docker images